True Giclee Printing: It’s More Than A “Buzzword”

-We know that in the world of fine printmaking, Giclee prints should set the standard for quality.
-For our Giclee prints we use only the absolute best matte fine art papers.
-All of our papers are free from optical brighteners, 100% cotton, acid and lignin free, and – as with all our fine art papers and canvases – archival certified.
+Our Giclee prints set the standard for archival quality printing.
+We use only the absolute best matte fine art papers for the Giclee category.
+All our giclee papers are 100% cotton and free from optical brighteners, acid and lignin.
+As with all our fine art papers and canvases, our giclee papers are museum grade and meet the highest level of archival certification.

 Giclee Printing vs. Fine Art Printing